wp-plugins/wordpress-seo/readme.txt

 	* Allow - in focus keyword.
 	* Removed the option to use a Facebook page as an admin in the Facebook OpenGraph, as Facebook deprecated that.
 	* Force OpenGraph locale to lowercase.
+	* Catch some weird locales and convert them to proper OpenGraph versions.
 	* Now adding _all_ the images in a post with an og:image tag, so people can more easily share the right image.
 	* Allow regex specific characters in the focus keyword for the Page Analysis checks.
 	* Add proper (and i18n compatible) [stop word](http://en.wikipedia.org/wiki/Stop_words) removal.